 Some of the best technologies available today were born from unique software application ideas.
-Great apps not only solve real problems but also turn their creators into billionaires.
+Great apps not only solve real problems but their creators may even become billionaires.

-However, if poorly executed, your genius mobile app idea can quickly become a huge bank debt.
+However, if poorly executed, your investment in a genius mobile app idea can quickly turn into a huge bank debt.

 There are certain processes and trends you must keep abreast of if you want to successfully turn your app idea into reality.
-From market research to app design, development, and monetization, you’ll need the industry’s best practices to find success.
+From market research to app design, development, and monetization, you’ll need to apply the industry’s best practices to ensure success.

 We’ve put together some pro tips for turning your mobile app idea into reality.